 Cardiff City v Arsenal preview: Mesut Ozil set to return for Gunners

-Mesut Ozil is set to return for Arsenal after illness as the Gunners travel to Cardiff in the Premier League, live on Renault Super Sunday.
+Mesut Ozil is set to return for Arsenal after illness as the Gunners travel to Cardiff in the Premier League, live on Renault Super Sunday from 12.30pm.

 The 29-year-old midfielder missed last weekend's win over West Ham but has trained all week and is back in contention for a starting spot.